Ending Injection Vulnerabilities

 $template->parse('<a href=' . $href . '>Link</a>'); // Insecure (concatenation)

-This is why Libraries need Programming Languages to:
+To do this, Libraries need Programming Languages to:

 "Distinguish strings from a trusted developer, from strings that may be attacker controlled"

-An idea explained in 2016 with Preventing Security Bugs through Software Design (Christoph Kern, Google Information Security Engineer).
+This was explained in 2016 with Preventing Security Bugs through Software Design (Christoph Kern, Google Information Security Engineer).
 Also discussed at USENIX Security 2015 and OWASP AppSec US 2021.

 The usual responses are: